Child and Custody Support

 Please see our Custody and Support page.

-Property & Debt Division: Idaho is a community property state.
-That means that any property acquired during the marriage is presumed to belong equally to both parties.
-So, generally speaking, if you and your spouse buy a $150,000 house together during the marriage, the house presumably belongs equally to both of you, even if only one person’s name is on the title.
+Idaho is a community property state.
+Meaning any property acquired during the marriage is presumed to belong equally to both parties.
+So, generally speaking, if ou and your spouse purchase a $150,000 house together during the marriage, the house presumably belongs equally to both of you, even if only one person’s name is on the title.
 Property acquired prior to the marriage or given to you as a gift or inheritance is generally separate property – it belongs only to you.
-If you comingle your separate property with community property you will have to trace for the court your separate property interest, which can prove to be very difficult.
-Many individuals use a prenuptial or postnuptial agreement to deal with the acquisition of property during a marriage.
-Our attorneys can help you draft one of these agreements as a planning tool.
+If you co-mingle your separate property with community property, you will have to trace for the court your separate property interest, which can prove to be very difficult.
+Many individuals use a prenuptial or postnuptial agreement to deal with the acquisition of property during the marriage.
 However, even if none of these documents exist, we can still help our clients reach an equitable (fair) division of community assets and debts.
-The division of property and debt can easily become a complex and tiresome exercise.
-Hiring an experienced attorney to help you with the division of property and debt can pay large dividends in obtaining the peace of mind that you obtained the best foreseeable result dividing your property and debt.
+The division of property and debt can easily become a complex and tiresome exercise. hiring an experienced family law attorney to help you with the division of property and debt can pay large dividends in obtaining the peace of mind that you obtained the best foreseeable results dividing your property and debt.